Bedfordshire and Luton

 Care Home Health related deaths

-Concerns summary Care home night staff, lacking medical training, failed to consider a head injury as the cause of a resident's confusion after a fall, indicating a need for improved awareness and assessment training.
+Concerns summary (AI summary) Care home night staff, lacking medical training, failed to consider a head injury as the cause of a resident's confusion after a fall, indicating a need for improved awareness and assessment training.

 Andrew Codling